Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Conclusion

 \section{Conclusion}

-We present \ourtool, a fully automated, language-agnostic framework that synthesizes mutation operators using LLMs guided by historical bug reports. \ourtool uses three LLM agents for mutator invention, implementation, and refinement.
-It generates 319 and 403 valid mutators for Rust and C++, respectively, which uncovered 96 compiler bugs, 54 of which were previously unknown.
+We present \ourtool, a fully automated, cross-language framework that synthesizes mutation operators using LLMs guided by historical bug reports. \ourtool involves three LLM agents, namely \textit{Mutator Invention} agent, \textit{Mutator Implementation Synthesis} agent, and \textit{Mutator Refinement} agent.
+It generates 319 and 403 valid mutators for Rust and C++, respectively.
+Moreover, we expand the input seed programs with our adaptive seed enhancement approach.
+In our bug-hunting experiment, \ourtool uncovered 96 compiler bugs, 58 of which were previously unknown and missed by other compiler fuzzers.
 The low cost demonstrates the promise of LLM-enhanced pipelines as a practical alternative to manual mutator development.
 In the future, we plan to reduce invalid mutators and enhance the correctness of mutator implementation by symbolic reasoning or reinforcement learning.
+Our artifact is publicly available at \url{https://github.com/sososopy/Mut4All-Artifacts}.